gpsea.analysis.mtc_filter package

 ]UseAllTermsMtcFilter filters out no phenotype terms.

-See Test all terms section for more info.
+See Use all terms section for more info.

-- filter(gt_predicate: GenotypePolyPredicate, ph_predicates: Sequence[PhenotypePolyPredicate[P]], counts: Sequence[DataFrame], cohort_size: int) Sequence[PhenotypeMtcResult] [source]
+- filter(gt_clf: GenotypeClassifier, pheno_clfs: Sequence[PhenotypeClassifier[P]], counts: Sequence[DataFrame], cohort_size: int) Sequence[PhenotypeMtcResult] [source]

 Test if the phenotype with given counts should be included in the downstream analysis.